dimajix/flowman/docs/spec/relation/jdbcTable.md

 ## Staging Tables
 Flowman supports using temporary staging tables when writing to a SQL database.
 In this mode, Flowman will first create this special staging table (which technically is just a normal table, but without any index or primary key), and then copy the table into the real target table.
-Afterwards, the staging table will be dropped.
+Afterward, the staging table will be dropped.
 This approach helps to ensure consistency, since the copy process is performed within a single SQL transaction.
 Moreover, since no primary key or index is present in the staging table, this will also avoid locks on the database server side, which may lead to timeouts or other failures during the parallel write process that Spark uses under the hood.